 Here are some options to consider…

-VI.
+VIII.
 What about a Custom Table?

 Now if you’ve already put your Kamado Joe into a permanent place in your outdoor kitchen then just skip this part.